Skua and Roc Bibliography and Sources

 The Battle for Norway April - June 1940 by Geirr H Haarr published in 2010 by Seaforth Publishing (Pen & Sword) ISBN 978 1 84832 057 4 Is the follow on work that charts the battles fought on land, in the sea and in the air for Norway after the initial invasion.
 Highly recommended.

-Strike from the Sky ISBN 0 586 21022 9 by Alexander McKee.
-Published by Grafton.
+Strike from the Sky ISBN 0 586 21022 9 (Grafton Edition) by Alexander McKee.
 This book on the Battle of Britain features some fascinating accounts by Squadron Leader DH Clarke of flying Skuas and Rocs during the Dunkirk and Battle of Britain periods, including plans for Skuas to "set the sea aflame" by dropping incendiaries onto oil pumped off the likely invasion beaches.
+After its initial release in 1960 by Souvenir Press, it was then issued in a "Mans Book Club" anthology by Odhams press the following year, that version can be found online and in second-hand bookshops at very low prices.
+It was then reprinted by other publishers in the 1960s.
+An updated paperback edition was released by Grafton books in 1990 for the 50th anniversary of the Battle of Britain.

 Fleet Air Arm - The Admiralty Account of Naval Air Operations -A wartime (1943) HMSO publication (SO Code 70-427).
 Includes a one sentence mention of Rocs being used to dive-bomb Boulogne harbour.

-Ark Royal - The Admiralty Account of her Achievements - Another wartome HMSO publication (1942 SO Code 70-400).
+Ark Royal - The Admiralty Account of her Achievements - Another wartime HMSO publication (1942 SO Code 70-400).
 Well worth seeking out in second-hand bookshops.

 Haul Taut and Belay - published by Spellmount ltd 1992.
 ISBN 1-873376-12-1.
 The memoirs of Vice Admiral Sir Donald Gibson "the luckiest pilot in the Fleet Air Arm".
 Survivor of the attack on the Scharnhorst, and of many other brushes with death.
 However his time on Skuas and the raid on the Scharnhorst is covered in a scant 6 pages.